 * If a student has taken Introduction to Industrial Organizational Psychology in undergraduate coursework, the required PSYC 5800 Introduction to Industrial Organizational Psychology will be replaced with 3 hours of guided electives.

 Graduate students can work for professors on campus for 14-20 hours per week in exchange for a tuition waiver and monthly stipend.
-Currently, ALL of our I-O students have an assistantship.
+Currently, the majority of our I-O students have an assistantship.
 Please let us know in your application if you are interested in an assistantship.

 Vicky Lynne Foshee Scholarship